Nicholas Christakis: Early life and education

 Christakis' parents are Greek.
-They had three biological children and then adopted two others, an African-American girl and a Taiwanese boy.
+They had three biological children and adopted a Black girl and a Taiwanese boy.
 His father was a nuclear physicist turned business consultant and his mother a physical chemist turned psychologist.

 Christakis was born in New Haven, Connecticut in 1962 when both his parents were Yale University graduate students.
 His family returned to Greece when he was three, and Greek became his first language.
 He returned to the United States with his family at age six and grew up in Washington, D.C.
 He graduated from St. Albans School.

 Christakis obtained a B.S. in biology from Yale University in 1984, where he won the Russell Henry Chittenden Prize.
 He received an M.D. from Harvard Medical School and an M.P.H. from the Harvard School of Public Health in 1989, winning the Bowdoin Prize.

 In 1991, Christakis completed a residency in Internal Medicine at the University of Pennsylvania Health System.
 He was certified by the American Board of Internal Medicine in 1993.
 He obtained a Ph.D. in sociology from the University of Pennsylvania in 1995.
 While at the University of Pennsylvania as a Robert Wood Johnson Clinical Scholar, he studied with Renee C. Fox, a distinguished American medical sociologist; other members of his dissertation committee were methodologist Paul Allison and physician Sankey Williams.
 His dissertation was published as Death Foretold, his first book.